 As shown in our blog on EV fleet management, the total cost of ownership (TCO) for electric vehicles in the fleet is lower than for ICE vehicles.

 Electricity is cheaper than fuel, EVs have fewer breakdowns and require less maintenance.
-With time, companies could also lower their running costs by using V2G (Vehicle to grid technology) to earn extra revenue.
+With time, companies could also lower their running costs by using Smart EV Charging and V2G (Vehicle to grid technology) to earn extra revenue.

 The cons against using electric vehicles in fleets are more complicated “refueling,” aka EV fleet charging, and higher initial investment in EVs and the charging infrastructure.
 But as we can see every day, many companies overcome these obstacles easily with proper planning.

 For charging, the answer is good EV Charging software.
 To avoid investment, electric vehicles can be leased, and companies can use EV Charging as a service to set up EV charging infrastructure.

 Introducing EVs to fleets is not a question of whether companies want to do it or not.
 Many cities are already banning ICE vehicles from city centers or penalizing them, which will only get more strict.